Science Gateways and Scientific Research, Part 1

 I think science gateways can help on all these fronts, serving to not only supplement the “happy path” of publication but also to provide a way to record and make available a scientist’s entire research effort.

 Publication, in its broadest sense, is the keystone activity of scientific research and so is a good place to think about what a science gateway could do and be.
 In the paper, we wrote “A science gateway is a software implementation that creates a specific set of capabilities, based in large part on access to externally managed resources, to support the creation, sharing, publication, and broad distribution of scientific research results.
 ‘Publication’ may mean the traditional processes used by peer-reviewed journals and the custom of pre-publication used in many scientific fields to circulate results quickly, stake a claim to a particular finding, and solicit initial feedback.
 It may also mean the broader dissemination of findings through non-traditional means that are associated with research altmetrics.”

 To me, this leads to an important conclusion about the role of science gateways.
 They can supplement the current publication process by providing mechanisms for “findable, accessible, interoperable, and reusable” (FAIR) results.
 FAIR is normally thought of in terms of data management, but I think it is useful also to consider it in terms of publications of results.

 What do we do with this conclusion?
-In the second part of this blog post, which will be published in February 2019, I’ll work through some of the implications of connecting science gateways directly to the (broadly considered) scientific publication process and identify some core capabilities that emerge.
+In the second part of this blog post, which will be published soon, I’ll work through some of the implications of connecting science gateways directly to the (broadly considered) scientific publication process and identify some core capabilities that emerge.
 This, I hope, will additionally point to the science of science gateways that we can pursue as a community.